 A big problem in professional sports is all of the pain killers prescribed for player injuries.
 Medical marijuana has the potential of being a very effective alternative to pain killers.
 Marijuana is not nearly as addictive as opiate pain killers and has very little to no found side effects.

-Medical marijuana has also been found to be a great anti-inflammatory.
+Natural terpenes in medical marijuana has also been found to be a great anti-inflammatory.
 In the MLB, the constant action of throwing a ball puts a lot of stress on player’s arms and shoulders.
 This stress can cause a lot of swelling, which if not treated properly can lead to serious injuries over time.
 Cannabis would be a great alternative to use for pitchers after starting a game.
-Medical marijuana has the ability to help keep down swelling and move the healing process along.

 The MLB does not seem to be in any hurry to change their most updated version of the Joint Drug Agreement.
 Both sides seem to be happy with the current drug policies.
 Well, except the Minor Leaguers.
 Not that any player has spoken out for change, but it is starting to be questioned amongst fans.